 The research student experience

 As a research student at Winchester you will join a thriving community of staff and postgraduate students who share scholarly interests, attend seminars and conferences and social events.
 Support mechanisms are first-class and the learning environment is professional but friendly.
-All our research students are encouraged to become active contributors to the research community at the University.
+All our research students are encouraged to become active contributors to the University's vibrant research community.

-All research students are administered by the University of Winchester Doctoral School, based in the Research and Knowledge Exchange Centre.
-All viva voce examinations also take place there.
-Our Skills Development team administers and provides training for both research supervisors and research students; see below for more information on research training.
+All research students are administered by the University of Winchester Doctoral School, which also hosts the viva voce examinations and provides training for both research supervisors and research students; see below for more information on research training.

 Current self-funded opportunities